CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/property-editor.md

 {{% alert title="Note" %}}Not all properties allow use of all three Property Editors.{{% /alert %}}

 See the [Property Editor][Property Editor tutorial] tutorial for a step-by-step guide.

+### Change Property Data Type

+Click  the {{< image src="/images/Flow Editor - Change Data Type.png" >}} icon to the right of the property name to change the input property data type; the property name will change to display an editable field containing the current data type set for this property.
+Edit or delete the existing data type to reveal a drop-down menu of all possible data types allowable for this property; select the desired data type.

+{{% alert title="Note" %}}Not all input properties allow their data types to be changed.{{% /alert %}}

 ### Show/Hide Advanced Properties